skip to main

 DESIGN BUILD CONSTRUCTION

-Design-build is another process used to help complete projects faster and save taxpayer money through innovative approaches to design and construction.
+Design-build is an alternative process used to help complete projects faster and save taxpayer money through innovative approaches to design and construction.
 The design-build method allows the design, environmental permitting, right-of-way acquisition, utility relocation and construction to take place under one contract, reducing overall construction time, helping NCDOT avoid cost inflation, lessening environmental impacts and alleviating driving delays for motorists.

 Phase 6 of 7